KayelGee/select-tool-everywhere/README.md

 ![GitHub Releases](https://img.shields.io/github/downloads/KayelGee/select-tool-everywhere/latest/total?style=for-the-badge)
 ![GitHub All Releases](https://img.shields.io/github/downloads/KayelGee/select-tool-everywhere/total?style=for-the-badge&label=Downloads+total)

-**[Compatibility]**: *FoundryVTT* 0.6.0+
+**[Compatibility]**: *FoundryVTT* v10+
 **[Systems]**: *any*
 **[Languages]**: *English*
+As of v10 this doesn't work for lights(it randomly crashes the canvas when moving multiple lights) and I don't know how to fix that so this doesn't enable the select tool for lights anymore.
-Adds the select tool to all controls(measure templates, lighting and sound) and a patch for journal notes so the select tool works there too.
+Adds the select tool to most controls(measure templates and sound).
-You can move multiple light/sounds/templates/journals with this.
+You can move multiple sounds/templates with this.

 Thanks to Blitz#6797 the selection does show correctly.